PVoLan/wooden-architecture/architecture.md

 ## Tiers

-So, to beware from circular dependencies whole application is splitted into several tiers (some sources also call it "layers").
+So, to make sure no circular dependencies will be presented, whole application is splitted into several tiers (some sources also call it "layers").
 Concept is similar to multitier architecture, but particular tier roles are some different from [classic structure](https://en.wikipedia.org/wiki/Multitier_architecture).

 ![](./tiers.png)